Tall Pines adds Saloon, dining

 The space also gives Tall Pines a new space for special events.

-Cowboys and Cocktails will kick that off May 27, with a themed party offering prizes for the costume that represents the Old West best.
+Cowboys and Cocktails will kick that off May 27, with a themed party offering prizes for the costume that best represents the Old West.

 There will also be a mechanical bull and lasso lessons, Lisa Welch said.